 Basic programming expertise

-We are offering a virtual course on The Virtual Brain in Clinical Research this fall.
+This fall, we are offering a virtual course series: The Virtual Brain in Clinical Research: An Introduction.

 Registration: The course is free but online registration is required here.
 Registration remains open throughout the duration of the course.

 Training type: Webinar